Coming SOON

 2019–2020

-The City of Houston buys the Shell Oil Gasmer Technology Center.
+The City of Houston purchases the Shell Oil Gasmer Technology Center.
+The Pavilion site is relocated there.

 2021